PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 on zero rewrite, so do not treat the existing stale-transpose counter as complete without tensor-delta evidence.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback Conv-input evidence characterization checkpoint

+`_run_indexed_conv_input_adapter_repairs()` returns exact counters for singleton-Reshape and stale-Transpose repairs, but each child unconditionally prunes unused tensors.
+Existing zero-rewrite coverage proves two cleanup opportunities, so the raw dictionary is incomplete mutation evidence.

+A strict expected-failure safety-fallback contract requires `fallback_conv_input_tensor_count`, a clamped `pruned_unused_tensors` delta merged into `fallback_conv_input_stats`, and a stable two-key `_fallback_conv_input_static_shape_stats`.
+The existing reconciliation guard continues to read only `repaired_stale_nchw_to_nhwc_conv_input_transposes`; its opt-in complete result is assigned instead of discarded.
+Singleton repair already writes the Conv output shape/signature directly, and prune-only cleanup does not broaden this guard.
+The following mixed-Concat owner remains fixed.

+Focused Conv-input and safety-fallback characterization is `16 passed, 1 xfailed`.
+The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `479 passed, 1 xfailed in 27.90s`.
+Ruff and whitespace validation pass.

+At implementation, add only the tensor-delta and reconciliation result plumbing.
+Do not change either indexed owner, shared GraphIndex, raw counters, guard, or following fallback order.
+Validate indexed Conv-input repair, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.